cloudwan/gohan/docs/source/extension.rst

 Any string including "{{" get considered as django template. so you can use variables in their. if string start with "$", it get considered as a variable identifier.
-(We are using pongo2 which supports subset of django tempalte.)
+(We are using pongo2 which supports subset of django template..)

 .. code-block:: shell